HilscherAutomation/netPI-bluetooth/README.md

 #### Tags

-* **hilscher/netPI-bluetooth:latest** - non-versioned latest development output of the master branch.
-Shouldn't be used since under development all the time.
+* **hilscher/netPI-bluetooth:latest** - non-tagged (but tested OK) latest development output of the GitHub project master branch.

 #### GitHub sources
 The image is built from the GitHub project [netPI-bluetooth](https://github.com/Hilscher/netPI-bluetooth).
 It complies with the [Dockerfile](https://docs.docker.com/engine/reference/builder/) method to build a Docker image [automated](https://docs.docker.com/docker-hub/builds/).